artstorm/render-presets/README.md

 https://github.com/artstorm/render-presets

-You can check out the latest trunk or any previous tagged version via svn or explore the repository directly in your browser.
+You can get the latest development branch or any previous tagged version via git clone or by exploring the repository directly in your browser.

-Note that the default checkout path includes all my available LScripts, you might want to browse the repository first to get the path to the specific script's trunk or tag to download if you don't want to get them all.

 Changelog
 =========